syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 ## Date Picker message styling

-The SfChat allows customizing the date picker message elements with various date picker message customizations as follows:
+You can applies the styling for the date picker message elements by setting the various date picker message key and values in resource dictionary.

 <table>
 <tr>